 In a Q & A session days before LTG's release, Fireboy shared his bit about songwriting, craft and all.

 On LTG, Fireboy's voice spills into honesty, as his stories render themselves unquestionable, because of this.
 Teenage-esque adoration plays into sweet music on "Energy," a mid-paced bop which builds gradually on soft drums and ominous chants.

-Drum-dominant sounds, the ilk of Afrobeats connoisseurs, is often an afterthought on LTG.
-Fireboy's romantic tendencies leads him to the subtle, a coolness which defines the brand of his person.
-He however, knows the tricks of the game – dance culture must be represented.
+Drum-dominant sounds, the ilk of Afrobeats connoisseurs, are often an afterthought on LTG.
+Fireboy's romantic tendencies lead him to the subtle coolness which defines the brand of his person.
+He, however, knows the tricks of the game – dance culture must be represented.
 More so if your boss is Olamide.

 "Omo Ologo" is probably co-written by the YBNL honcho.
 Although well outside his range, Fireboy delivers admirably, although the craze of a Zlatan or Naira Marley verse would have been an immense contribution.
 "Feel," with its ominous humming, falls flat – the "Jealous" beat rehash, expectedly, fails to excite.
 "Gbas Gbos" is an instant favorite.
 Over lively drums and keys, Fireboy sings of realism. ("this is the life I chose") Pheelz rises to the top, deserving all praise with a beat so grand, and which perfectly executes the task of setting a mood.
 Variety, as we well know, is spice.
 And "Gbas Gbos," true to its name, hits at all the right places.